-Earn College Credit While You Learn On-The-Job!"
+Earn college credit while you learn on-the-job!
 For students whose current employment is related to their major.
-Students must be employed or formally volunteer and, with faculty and employer approval, complete learning objectives and work by arrangement.

-75 paid hours or 60 volunteer hours for each unit of credit.
-SC 2406 Staff, L
+Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each unit of credit.
+SC

-Note: Students must submit an Online Work Experience Application and attend a mandatory Orientation.
-Application and Orientation appointments are available at www.losmedanos.edu/CWEE.
-Remainder of class is hours
+Note: Students must submit an online Work Experience application and attend a mandatory Orientation.
+Go to www.losmedanos.edu/cwee for information.